damonjavert/jps2sm/README.md

 ## Known bugs
 * ~~TV-Music does not currently work. *JPS uses `()` instead of `[]` to show dates.*~~
 * Pictures do not work as JPS does not have a release-date for them.
 * Fansubs are currently not support as these will probably be added to the group page either by adding a release type or integrating it into the group page ala BTN.
+Most Fansubs on JPS are subtitled video torrents and not actual subtitles, so perhaps these can just have a changed type

 ## Roadmap
 * ~~Support individual torrent links~~ DONE